FOREX-Dollar hits 15-month low vs yen, some see further slide

 By Masayuki Kitano

-SINGAPORE, Feb 15 (Reuters) - The dollar extended its losses against the yen and hit a new 15-month low on Thursday, with market participants bracing for further near-term weakness in the U.S. currency.
+SINGAPORE, Feb 15 (Reuters) - The dollar extended its losses against the yen and hit a fresh 15-month low on Thursday, with market participants bracing for further near-term weakness in the U.S. currency.

-The dollar dropped below Wednesday’s low of 106.725 yen and fell as far as 106.30 yen, its weakest level since November 2016.
-That marked a drop of 3.8 percent from its early February peak near 110.50 yen.
+The dollar dropped below Wednesday’s nadir of 106.725 yen and fell as low as 106.42 yen, its weakest level since November 2016.
+That marked a drop of 3.7 percent from its early February peak near 110.50 yen.

 ”There’s nothing specific, it’s just a continuation of dollar selling that we’ve seen everywhere overnight, said Tareck Horchani, head of sales trading in Asia Pacific for Saxo Markets in Singapore.